8stone3/BlueDroid/README.md

 - Receive status updates (e.g., battery voltage, battery current).

 ## License
-This project is open-source and released under the **MIT License**.
+This firmware is open-source and released under the **MIT License**.

 ## Author
 Developed by **Andrzej Ptaszyński** as part of an educational robotics project.